Program Leader Accommodation Requests

 The University of Minnesota Learning Abroad Center and the Disability Resource Center work collaboratively to facilitate equal access for faculty and staff with disabilities or medical conditions seeking to lead an education abroad experience and to provide information on accessibility at overseas sites.
 The Disability Resource Center, UReturn, is the office designated to serve all employees (including faculty and staff) with any disability or medical condition requiring reasonable accommodation(s).
 The Accommodation process is an interactive process and will allow the LAC and on-site partners to assist in appropriate planning and reasonable accommodations and to facilitate support in program implementation and emergency response.

 The University of Minnesota is committed to providing reasonable accommodations for academic programs abroad.
 The following recommendations will help facilitate receiving, assessing, and accommodating student requests for disability accommodations on a faculty-led program overseas.

 Responding to Student Accommodation Requests

-•Consult with the Learning Abroad Center for guidance on next steps.
-These typically include asking the student to complete the Accommodations Request Form with the Disability Resource Center, identifying overseas administrative support, clarifying essential program components, assessing reasonable program accommodations.
+- Consult with the Learning Abroad Center for guidance on next steps.
+These typically include asking the student to complete the Accommodation Request Form with the Disability Resource Center, identifying overseas administrative support, clarifying essential program components, assessing reasonable program accommodations.

-For further assistance, consult with the Learning Abroad Center and the Disability Resource Center Access Abroad contacts.
+For further assistance, consult with the Learning Abroad Center and the Disability Resource.